Kas-tle/EnjinScraper/README.md

 #### Configuring the `config.json`

 Create a `config.json` file in the root directory of the project.
-The file should look like this:
+The file should look like this, but with comments omitted:

 ```jsonc
 {